Huotes/CommitMaker/README.md

 Chuck Norris does not own a stove, oven, or microwave , because revenge is a dish best served cold.

 Chuck Norris once won a game of connect four in 3 moves.

+Chuck Norris cannot love, he can only not kill.